 Saving for retirement can be daunting, so it’s no surprise that employer-sponsored retirement plans can be a key stepping-stone into the world of investing—and to a healthy retirement nest egg.

-While that’s great for those with access to an employer-sponsored plan, such as a 401(k), 403(b) or 457 plan, those without access to a plan at work may find themselves struggling to figure out where to begin saving for the future.
+That’s great for those with access to an employer-sponsored plan, such as a 401(k), 403(b) or 457 plan.
+But if you’re self-employed or without access to a plan at work, you might find it intimidating to figure out where to begin saving for the future.

 Traditional or Roth IRA

 Regardless of where you work—whether you’re self-employed, have a side hustle, or even if your employer offers a retirement plan—you can save through individual retirement accounts, or IRAs.
 IRAs allow you to make tax-advantaged contributions to save for retirement.
 You can set up an IRA through a financial services company, such as a bank, brokerage firm or insurance company and can often do so online, quickly and easily.

 The two primary types of IRAs are the traditional IRA and the Roth IRA.
 Furthermore, you can decide whether to invest in the choices made available by the plan custodian (generally stocks, bonds and mutual funds), or choose a self-directed plan offered by a custodian that allows investment in a broader set of assets.